Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

     glob llm = Ollama(
                 model_name = "mistralai/Mistral-7B-v0.3", # Will pull model if does not exists
                 temperature =  0.7,
-                max_tokens = 1024
+                max_tokens = 1024,
+                verbose = True
                 );
     ```

-The llm model is defined in these examples with specific attributes, such as utilizing the relevent model, setting a temperature of 0.7 for sampling, and enabling text sampling.
+The llm model is defined in these examples with specific attributes, such as utilizing the relevent model, setting a temperature of 0.7 for sampling, enabling text sampling and enabling reasoning capabilities.

 This approach allows for the initialization of the desired model as a model code construct with a specific name (in this case, `llm`), facilitating its integration into code.

 **Example Usage**